kamerlinlab/KIF/docs/index.md

 ## Issues/Questions/Contributions
 All welcome.
 Please feel free to open an issue or submit a pull request as necessary.
 Feature requests are welcome too.
-You can also reach me at: rory.crean [at] kemi.uu.se
+You can also reach me at: rory.crean [at] icm.uu.se